 MEANINGFUL CONSENT is consent for a sensual or sexual relationship given by an adult.
 Meaningful consent is possible only when no professional relationship exists between the minister and the adult.
 Neither a minor (under 18) nor anyone without sufficient mental capacity is able to give meaningful consent.

-MINISTER, for the purpose of this policy, is a collective word that refers to Teaching Elders, CRE, CCE, presbytery staff, candidates under care of the presbytery, and ongoing volunteers serving at the request of the presbytery.
+MINISTER, for the purpose of this policy, is a collective word that refers to all Ministers of